The Barn Nursery

 - How we identify and support children's learning and development needs

-Observations and assessments via learning journals and Progress Trackers, consultation with parents, staff meetings
+Observations and assessments via learning journals and Progress Trackers, consultation with parents, staff meetings.
+SENDCO employed for work with children who need support.

 - Links we have to other agencies